Guadalupe Mountains Fast Facts

 - Reptiles are plentiful in the Chihuahuan Desert landscape, with snakes including bullsnakes, coachwhips, and 5 types of rattlesnakes, the largest being the western diamondback.

 Guadalupe Mountains National Park is located in extreme western Texas on US-62/US-180.
 It is over two hours east of El Paso, or one hour west of Carlsbad, New Mexico.
 Dog Canyon, on the park’s north side, is accessed through New Mexico via NM-137.
 Further directions and maps can be found at Getting to Guadalupe Mountains.

 More About Guadalupe Mountains

 We have pages on all sorts of things about Guadalupe Mountains National Park.
-Choose from the menu above the map, or from right here.
 We have sections on Weather, Getting to the Park, Lodging, Camping, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.

 Last Updated on